News

 6.18.24:

-GENIUS NY Wrap: Valuable Connections
+GENIUS NY Wrap: Transformation

-GENIUS NY Wrap: Valuable Connections
+GENIUS NY Wrap: Transformation

 The five companies that make up GENIUS NY’s Cohort 7 are wrapping up their year in the accelerator.
 Since 2017, GENIUS NY companies have raised more than $100 million in follow-on funding and have created hundreds of new jobs in New York State.